France overhauls its special visa for tech talent

 La French Tech and the French government have created various lists of VC funds, accelerators, grants, etc. If you meet one of those conditions, you can apply to the visa program.
 You’ll find most VC funds and accelerators based in France (but not all of them), as well as a few foreign companies (Y Combinator, 500 Startups, Techstars, Entrepreneur First, Plug and Play, Startupbootcamp).
 Those lists will be updated multiple times per year.

-Startups that want to take advantage of the French Tech Visa need to fill an online form first — the full list of VC funds and accelerators is embedded in the form.
+Startups that want to take advantage of the French Tech Visa need to complete an online form first — the full list of VC funds and accelerators is embedded in the form.
 Future employees can then get their visa from their home country at the French Consulate.

 The French tech ecosystem has been growing rapidly.
 And many French startups have chosen to work in English and hire foreign talent.
 Tech talent is becoming a global talent pool, so this visa scheme is essential for the future of the French tech ecosystem.